PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 ### Webhooks

-The following three permissions must be in place on your Salesforce user in order to use the Salesforce Instant (webhook) triggers:
+The following three permissions must be configured on your Salesforce user in order to use the Salesforce Instant (webhook) triggers:
 1. Apex REST Services
 2. API Enabled
 3. Author Apex (which adds in additional permissions.)